-Each university offering collegiate sports must apply for affiliation to a college sports division defined by criteria including finances, location and the amount of sports programs offered by the school.
-NAIA membership allows for a college or university to sponsor competitive athletics at a much lower cost than it would be to join the NCAA at the Division I (DI), Division II (DII) or Division III (DIII) levels.
-Schools in the NAIA have a strong commitment to provide character-driven intercollegiate athletics and care about students attaining their education and athletic goals.
+Each university offering collegiate sports must apply for affiliation to a college sports division defined by criteria including finances, location, and the amount of sports programs offered by the school.
+NAIA membership allows for a college or university to sponsor competitive athletics at a much lower cost than it would be to join the NCAA at the Division I (DI), Division II (DII), or Division III (DIII) levels.
+Schools in the NAIA have a strong commitment to providing character-driven intercollegiate athletics and care about students attaining their education and athletic goals.

-Honest Game Insight – Competing at a NCAA DI program does not automatically mean it’s better.
+Honest Game Insight – Competing at an NCAA DI program does not automatically mean it’s better.
 In fact, there are several NCAA DII and NAIA programs that are equally competitive to the teams at the NCAA DI level.
-Remember that there are several factors to consider, more than just the division level, when evaluating a prospective school.
+Remember that there are several factors to consider, more than just the division level when evaluating a prospective school.

 Initial eligibility rules for NAIA institutions differ slightly from the NCAA eligibility rules.
 The NAIA recently announced that incoming freshmen can now become NAIA eligible without a test score or class rank – provided they meet the following minimum GPA (on a 4.0 scale), which has shifted from a previous set of rules: